-&lt;sup>4 This assumes a 1-in-50 year drought.
-Firm yield is commonly determined by calculating the maximum constant annual demand (quantity of water) that can be met with the available supply during a specified multi-year hydrologic period.
+9 This assumes a 1-in-50 year drought; Firm yield is commonly determined by calculating the maximum constant annual demand (quantity of water) that can be met with the available supply during a specified multi-year hydrologic period.

-&lt;sup>5 These sources are only partially available for municipal use.
+10 These sources are only partially available for municipal use.

-&lt;sup>6 The Southside Ditches refer to Arthur, Larimer No. 2, New Mercer and Warren Lake irrigation companies.
+11 The Southside ditches refer to Arthur, Larimer No. 2, New Mercer, and Warren Lake irrigation companies.

-&lt;sup>7 These are relatively small contributors to the overall raw yield and include shares in Chaffee Ditch, Boxelder Irrigation Ditch Company, Lake Canal Company, Louden Irrigating Canal and Reservoir Company.
+12 These are relatively small contributors to the overall raw yield and include shares in Chaffee Ditch, Boxelder Irrigation Ditch Company, Lake Canal Company, Louden Irrigating Canal and Reservoir Company.

-Reusable Supplies
+Reusable Supplies: